 Mr. Baltic is qualified for the Board based on his business experience in the health care investment banking industry.
 Dr. Reynolds is qualified for the Board based on his medical experience and experience in clinical development and regulatory and medical affairs.
-Dr. Glover is qualified for the Board based on his business experience in the areas of commercialization, strategic marketing, business development and drug development in oncology.
-Dr. Gold is qualified for the Board based on his experience as the Company's chief executive officer and other experience in clinical development and the pharmaceutical industry.
+Dr. Glover is qualified for the Board based on his business experience in the oncology field.
+Dr. Clemens is qualified for the Board based on his business and pharmaceutical industry experience in the areas of commercialization, strategic marketing, business development and drug development in oncology.
+Dr. Gold is qualified for the Board based on his experience as the Company's chief executive officer and other experience in clinical development and the pharmace